devopsbq/corbel-go/README.md

 #### **Search for Resources**

 Search allow to browse for the required resources using a simple interface.
-All Search conditions are shared in all modules of Corbel, so it's the same for users, for example.
+All Search conditions are shared in all modules of _corbel_, so it's the same for users, for example.

 **Per Page**